Octoberfest7/XLL_Phishing/README.md

 ![image](https://user-images.githubusercontent.com/91164728/168440184-fb48346b-50d7-427e-8075-5ad28b350128.png)

-This single dialog box is all that stands between the user and code exection; with fairly thin social engineering, code execution is all but assured.
+This single dialog box is all that stands between the user and code execution; with fairly thin social engineering, code execution is all but assured.

 Something that must be kept in mind is that XLL's, being executables, are **architecture specific**.
-This means that you must know your target; the version of Microsoft Office/Excel that the target organization utilizies will (usually) dictate what architecture you need to build your payload for.
+This means that you must know your target; the version of Microsoft Office/Excel that the target organization utilizes will (usually) dictate what architecture you need to build your payload for.

 There is a pretty clean break in Office versions that can be used as a rule of thumb: